 The European Space Agency says the A300-600STs' certification flights for the approaches are due to begin this spring.

-"Airbus Transport became interested because their aircraft go to smaller runways that are not always ILS-equipped," says France's directorate general of civil aviation.
+"Airbus Transport became interested because their aircraft go to smaller runways that are not always [instrument landing system]-equipped," says France's directorate general of civil aviation.
 "They use Pau for training."